AmmarSayed/React-Movie-Search-App/README.md

 # React Movie Search App

-This is a project built to get hands on React basics
+This is a project built to get hands on some React basics such as:

+* React Hooks
+* Fetch API